wso2/docs-is/en/docs/guides/adaptive-auth/configure-adaptive-auth.md

-# Configure Adaptive Authentication for an Application
+# Configure adaptive authentication for an application

 This page guides you through setting up [adaptive authentication](../../../references/concepts/authentication/adaptive-authentication) for an application.